JoakimHagen/MCP23X17/README.md

 Reads will reflect the latest written values even before committing and queued writes cannot be discarded, but can be overwritten with new values before committing to hardware.
 Use `Update(register)` to update the cache with fresh reads.
 This is required to detect changes to `GPIO` when `UseCaching` is set.

+Setting the IOCON bank flag will change the chip's internal registry address mapping.
+This is accounted for but not much useful without sequential operation mode.

 ### Current limitations

 - This driver does not come with an I²C or SPI controller.
 It is an abstraction of top of any communication pipeline implementation of your chosing.
-- Support for IOCON register manipulation is not yet implemented but underway.
-- Sequential operations are not implemented.
+- Sequential operations are not yet implemented.
-- OnChange C# events planned but not yet implemented.
+- OnChange C# events not yet implemented.

+Please take the time to raise issues for desired features or bugs, thank you.